Atlas975/Notes/Languages&Compilation/Parsing/TopDownParsing/Recursive_descent.md

 ## Left factoring
-- When dealing with grammar rules with multiple alternatives, LL(1) lookahead is used to determine what to do next
+- When dealing with grammar rules with multiple alternatives, LL(1) lookahead is used to determine what to do next.
 - This means the **FIRST** set of all alternatives (a | b | c) must be disjoint to avoid ambiguity

 ```